-1.3 The pre-hospital emergency medicine (PHEM) curriculum Both the DIMC and FIMC examination are mapped to the PHEM curriculum.
-The most up to date version of the PHEM curriculum is available through the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+1.3 The pre-hospital emergency medicine (PHEM) curriculum

+Both the DIMC and FIMC examination are mapped to the PHEM curriculum.
+The most up to date version of the PHEM curriculum is available via the IBTPHEM website.

 The curriculum is divided into 6 themes and 4 cross cutting themes, as below.
 These themes are further divided into units and elements.
 Much of this report utilises this nomenclature and focuses at the level of units.